Sometimes as preachers we make things really hard for ourselves.

 A Structured Team

-And as I study, I bounce ideas around with a lot of people, and it helps me develop a more impacting sermon.
+I prepare as much as I can before getting together with the team, then by thinking and talking about it together it’s refined and sharpened, then as I study, I bounce ideas around with a lot of people, and it helps me develop a more impacting sermon.

 Our preaching team is made up of our pastors who preach in the main services, the service programming coordinator, other staff members and a note keeper.
 We meet each week to do four things:

 1. Pray.
 We pray for our upcoming Sunday service because even with the best prepared sermon in the world, we still need God to move in the hearts of His people.